Revisiting the Neural Tangent Kernel: the role of large width and depth: Conclusion

 \section{Conclusion}

+In this article, we provide a detailed analysis of the evolution of features in the ``lazy regime''.
+We cast doubt on the use of the term ``lazy'' to describe this learning regime.
+We show that contrary to previously held beliefs~\citep{Chizatetal2019, yang2021tensor, jacot2018neural}, which only looked at the evolution of single hidden neurons, the full hidden layers evolve during training and do not remain fixed to their initialization as the width increases to infinity.
+Our results motivate to further study the ``lazy regime'' and to understand what are its generalization properties.
+While we do not claim that it outperforms the mean-field regime or $\mu P$ parameterization, having access to a closed-form solution can spur the analysis of the properties of deep neural network, such as analyzing the role of depth in generalization.

-In this article, we provide a detailed analysis of behaviour of the deterministic kernel $\Theta_{\infty}^{(L)}$ as $L \to \infty$.
-We observe that the under the conditions of \citet{jacot2018neural} and with $L \in o(\min_{l=1, \dots, L-1} n_l)$, a fully-connected ReLU neural network approaches a limiting solution for any $x$ given a fixed dataset $X$.
-While our results are for data in $S^{n_0-1}$, we can extend this result to the general domain as long as long as there is no colinearity, or by taking the stereographic projection in a space with one additional dimension.
-We have shown the convergence rates of a non-exhaustive list of kernels as depth $L$ increases.
-For the limiting kernels $\kappa^{(L)} = \Theta_{\infty}^{(L)}$, we have observed that the convergence is extremely slow and would require very large $L$ before reaching the limit of $\kappa_x \kappa^{-1}$.
-Finally, we provided a list of key properties that were necessary to obtain our results to generalize to other kernels.
+Motivated by this perspective, we also share insights into the behaviour of the deterministic kernel $\Theta_{\infty}^{(L)}$ as $L \to \infty$ to understand how depth affects a model's predictions.
+We observe that under the conditions of \citet{jacot2018neural} and with $L \in o(\min_{l=1, \dots, L-1} n_l)$, a fully-connected ReLU neural network can be asymptotically stable for any $x$ given a fixed dataset $X$.
+A sufficient condition for this behaviour is provided in Theorem~\ref{thm:deep_stable_ntk}, where we control the depth as a function of $n$ and where we perform early stopping.
+The studied kernel exhibits behaviour consistent with the ordered phase.
+While our results are for data in $S^{n_0-1}$, we can extend to the general domain as long as there is no colinearity, or by taking the stereographic projection in a space with one additional dimension.
+Concurrently, we have shown the convergence rates of a non-exhaustive list of kernels as depth $L$ increases.
+We demonstrate empirically that, with the sublinear convergence to the limiting kernel, we can experimentally control the output $f_t$ in a manner that aligns with experimental settings of most machine learning research.
+We leave the systematic re-evaluation of the ``lazy regime'' on other domains, leveraging the ideas we presented in this article, as a future research direction.
+Finally, we provided a list of key properties that were necessary to obtain our results, paving the way for their generalization to other kernels.